ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2026-05-28-tda-multilingual-nlp.md

 ### RQ1: Is there a difference in shape between synthetic and natural data?

-One of the key findings in Polyglot Teachers is that **there are intrinsic qualites in a synthetic dataset that dictate whether a strong model can be trained from it.**
+One of the key findings in Polyglot Teachers is that **there are intrinsic qualities in a synthetic dataset that dictate whether a strong model can be trained from it.**
-Some key characteristics include the diversity in prompts or the length of the response.
+Some key characteristics include the diversity in prompts and the length of the response.
 In this section, I want to examine how TDA reveals these differences in qualities in terms of the "shape" of synthetic and natural data.

 **Background**